-- The Authority has a detailed risk management process in place and performed an assessment of the risks of Covid-19 during the year.
+- The Authority has a detailed risk management process in place.
 The Authority maintains a Risk Management Framework and risk register, which are reviewed on a quarterly basis by the Authority. - The Authority has a number of policies in place to ensure it makes properly informed decisions.
 The Authority has an approved decision methodology for investment and divestment decisions, which includes approval by finance personnel, and other key factors.
-Where necessary, decisions will be reviewed by the executive management team for comment before going to Audit Committee for final approval.
+Where necessary decisions will be reviewed by the executive management team for comment and to determine if the proposal should be approved.
+Business cases with supporting information are submitted to the relevant committee for approval.